Hungarian Neopaganism (movement): Roots of Hungarian Neopaganism

 Already in 1770, János Sajnovics demonstrated the relationship of Hungarian with Uralic languages, with the publication of the Demonstratio idioma Ungarorum et Lapponum idem esse.
 In the nineteenth century, with new studies on folklore, academic circles welcomed the idea that ancient Hungarian religion was essentially shamanic, related to Uralic and Siberian traditions.
 In the meantime, Arnold Ipolyi, bishop of Oradea, published his monumental work Magyar Mythológia (Hungarian Mythology), finished in 1854, aimed at matching the Brothers Grimm's Deutsche Mythologie.

 In the 1960s, Mátyás Jenő Fehér, another emigrant to Argentina who was a church-historian and former Dominican, provided a seminal view for a post-Christian Hungary.
 From 1967, he published several books about the Kassai Kódex or Collectio Dominicana.
 He claimed that in 1944 he had found in Kosice a previously unknown medieval codex with records from inquisition courts.
 The codex documented a centuries-long effort by the Christian church to exterminate the taltoses, Hungarian shamans, the representatives of the pre-Christian Hungarian religion whose role was to preserve the integrity of the nation.
 Though it is considered a forgery by academic scholarship, the document is among the reference points for proponents of the Hungarian Native Faith to illustrate the high morality of the indigenous religion and of its representatives.

 Taltosism

-"Taltosism" is Hungarian shamanism, practised by the táltos (English plural "taltoses"), that is to say Hungarian shamans, and is an essential element of the Hungarian Native Faith.
+"Taltosism" is a Hungarian belief system with shamanistic and animistic elements.
+It is practised by the táltos (English plural "taltoses"), that is to say the Hungarian equivalent to shamans in shamanism, or kams in Tengrism.
+It is essential to the Hungarian Native Faith movement.
 Hungarian chronicles of the 13th century still reported about "magicians" (taltoses) who practised their rites for the welfare of society.
 Hungarian taltosism persisted until the World War II in rural areas, where certain people were still considered taltoses by the local communities, though they practiced weather-magic only.

 Ideas about an ethnic Hungarian shamanism as a defining characteristic of the Hungarian essence were studied within a psychoanalytic framework by Géza Róheim in the 1920s, and later by Vilmos Diószegi with field work in Siberia in the 1950s and the 1960s.
 The shamanic character of the original Hungarian religion is accepted by most contemporary scholars, and has been the focus of most new studies.